Blue Heelers: episode guide

 Episode 12.03 (460)

-Wednesday, February 16, 2005
+Wed, February 16, 2005

-Tom is back in charge of the Mt Thomas Police Station, and is not happy with the new relaxed atmosphere fostered by Acting Sergeant Lindy Schroeder.
+Tom is back in charge of the Mt Thomas Police Station and is not happy with the new relaxed atmosphere fostered by Acting Sergeant Lindy Schroeder.

+When Tom discovers Lindy has given Jonesy time off behind his back, he ticks her off and she runs to Sgt Mark Jacobs, who remonstrates with Tom.
+The Boss tells Mark that he must take full responsibility for Lindy and all her future policing decisions.
 When Tom realises that her leniency towards two women accused of stealing their friend's new plasma TV has simply caused an escalation of the crime, and that she deliberately misled him, he insists that Mark get rid of her.

-And Kelly and Joss reluctantly investigate the disappearance of a goat.
+PJ and Amy investigate a peculiar bank robbery, where the robber insisted on taking a very specific sum and Kelly and Joss reluctantly investigate the disappearance of a goat.
 The case seems to be solved when a goat is left in reception, but it turns out to be the wrong goat.

 The Walking Wounded